WDI-DTLA-41/project_01_build_a_game/readme.md

 color pattern.

+2. What technologies did you use.

-3. Instructions of your game
+3. Instructions of your game.

 The user will press the start button and the game will start.
 Once the game starts one of the colored buttons will flash and then